-Removable ceramic inserts are pretty standard and they clean up well.
-Where off-white inserts were standard years ago, many slow cookers today have black inserts.
-Exterior finishes range from various colorful patterns to modern stainless.
+Removable ceramic inserts are standard and they clean up well.
+While off-white inserts were standard years ago, many slow cookers today have black inserts.
+Exterior finishes range from various colorful patterns to modern stainless steel.

-While you really don't need much else when using a slow cooker, it's a good idea to have some plastic serving utensils such as a large spoon, slotted spoon and soup spoon on hand to prevent scratching your ceramic insert.
-Since some models can become quite hot on the bottom while on High for long periods, keeping a wooden cutting board underneath a slow cooker is a good idea to protect your counter.
+While you really don't need much else when using a slow cooker, it's a good idea to have some plastic serving utensils such as a large spoon, slotted spoon, and soup spoon on hand to prevent scratching your ceramic insert.
+Since some models can become quite hot on the bottom while on High for long periods, keep a wooden cutting board underneath a slow cooker to protect your countertop.

-To make clean-up quicker, consider using Reynolds Slow Cooker Bags - Read Review.
-They fit round or oval cookers from 3 to 6 qt size.
+To make clean-up quicker, consider using a crock pot liner such as Reynolds Slow Cooker Bags.
+They fit round or oval cookers from 3- to 6-quart size.

 While most slow cookers are stand alone single appliances, you can find some very interesting and functional slow cooker units.
-Crock-Pot® makes a Crock-Pot Duo (two slow cookers) and a Trio (three units) on combined basis.
-These units have 2.5 qt slow cooker and are fun to use to cook and serve from.
-These buffet servers are very reasonably priced and can be used for entertaining as well as family meals.
+You can find duo and trio units to cook and keep different dishes at their own temperatures.
+Connectable entertainment units allow you to line up as many single and duo pots as desired.
+These buffet servers can be used for entertaining as well as family meals.
 Each slow cooker has individual controls.
-These types of buffet servers are very functional and also make nice gifts.

-One thing to note is that not all specialty appliances have cooking functions; some are mainly servers with warm settings, such as the Crock-Pot Triple Dipper, so confirm before buying.
+One thing to note is that not all specialty appliances have cooking functions; some are mainly servers with warm settings, so confirm this before buying.

 Slow Cook Function in a Multi Appliance